 32 Credit Hours: Nine 3-hour courses and a 5-hour internship course.

 Classes typically start around 5:30 p.m. to accommodate students working full time.
 Some of the courses are taught in compressed formats (4 weeks or 5 weeks), and some of the courses may meet during weekends.
-All courses are taught face-to-face by OU faculty and/or ESL career professionals.
+All courses are taught by OU faculty or ESL career professionals.

 Order of Courses